AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 AAGCATCT...
 ```

-Dry-run to see if everything prepared correctly
+Dry-run to see if everything is prepared correctly
 ```
 snakemake --use-conda -n
 ```